Skip to content

 Status Transitions

-Valid Transitions: - PENDING → RUNNING - RUNNING → COMPLETED - RUNNING → ERROR - ERROR → RUNNING (retry) - ERROR → FAILED (after max retries)
+Valid Transitions: - PENDING → RUNNING (claim) - RUNNING → COMPLETED (success) - RUNNING → ERROR (failure, retries remain) - RUNNING → PENDING (cooperative release on shutdown) - ERROR → RUNNING (retry claim) - ERROR → FAILED (after max retries) - PENDING → CANCELLED (cascaded by a sibling step's FAILED)

-Invalid Transitions: - COMPLETED → RUNNING (no re-running completed steps) - FAILED → RUNNING (use retry endpoint instead)
+Invalid Transitions: - COMPLETED → RUNNING (no re-running completed steps) - FAILED → RUNNING (use the retry endpoint to reset to PENDING) - A terminal write whose lease token no longer matches is silently ignored — the row is owned by a fresh claimant

 Lifecycle Events